cygri/htmldiff/README.md

 htmldiff.py
 -----------

-Usage: htmldiff version1.html version2.html
+Usage: `htmldiff version1.html version2.html > diff.html`

-This outputs HTML that shows the differences in text between both versions.
+htmldiff outputs HTML that shows the differences in text between two versions of an HTML document.
 Differences in markup are not shown.

 Original version is from [Ian Bicking][1].